HAVE YOU FORGOTTEN ME?

 “Good girl,” David told her and caressed her hair.

-He took Elisabeth in the bedroom and put her to sleep.
-Then he went back in the living room, sat on the sofa and turned on the TV.
+He took Elisabeth to the bedroom and put her to sleep.
+Then he went back to the living room, sat on the sofa and turned on the TV.

 “Do you want some coffee, David?”
 Kate called from the kitchen.